top

 When you pursue open adoption, you have a higher chance of finding an adoption opportunity, as many birth parents prefer this level of contact.
 Likewise, many adoptive families have found open adoption to be the best path for them.

-“I just had no idea what it would look like, but once we were matched and I met Dominic’s birth mom, I was just like, ‘Oh I could 100% see seeing her on an annual basis – or even more than that,’” Lindsey said about her experience with open adoption.
-“My general advice is to be open and flexible to whatever the birth parent is comfortable with, and try to go with the flow as best you can.”
+"I just had no idea what it would look like, but once we were matched and I met Dominic’s birth mom, I was just like, ‘Oh, I could 100% see seeing her on an annual basis – or even more than that,’” Lindsey said about her experience with open adoption.
+“My general advice is to be open and flexible to whatever the birth parent is comfortable with and try to go with the flow as best you can."

 3. Wait times for newborn adoption aren’t as long as you may think

 We use extensive advertising services to connect with prospective birth mothers nationwide.
 To get the same exposure from another adoption agency, you would need to join 25 other agencies’ lists, which would cost more money in the long run.
+Although each situation is different, we do everything possible to minimize wait times.

 4. Most newborn adoption agencies don’t offer financial protection, but we do